 - The device.
 I suppose a Blackberry could easily exchange a vCard over Bluetooth with all your contact details, yet no one uses it.
 Is it too technical?
 Handing out a business card needs to be as simple as possible.
 With E you need an ‘internet-enabled’ device, how does that hold when you are abroad?

 - Backward compatibility.
 I still need my printed business cards as a failsafe measure.
 Why do I need 2 systems?
 Right, I’ll only take the cards, it’s the safer choice.

 - Personalization.
 A business card is something unique, it’s a way to express yourself (or your company).
 A plumber’s business card looks different than the card from a graphic designer.
 Does it look professional, clean or playful?

 Disposable RFID business cards

-My shot for a possible solution: the disposable RFID business card.
+My shot at a possible solution: the disposable RFID business card.
 It still needs a flashy name and ditto logo but here is the idea: combine the old business card with RFID.
-What if we would embed an RFID chip in a plain old business card?
+What if we embedded an RFID chip in a plain old business card?

 - Device independent.
-If my phone has an RFID reader I could scan the card to add it to my phone's address book immediately, if not, I keep the card and scan it later.
+If my phone has an RFID reader, I could scan the card to add it to my phone’s address book at once, if not, I keep the card and scan it later.